 Scan the waves with radiofrequency sensing

 Concealment and weather can make some objects elusive.
+This calls for a new type of data collection.
 Satellite-based radiofrequency (RF) scanning can be used to discover and pin-point the “needle in the haystack”.

 Electronic signals intelligence (ELINT) refers to the ability to geolocate the sources of signal emissions in a given area.